alexhang212/3D-SOCS/3DTracking/readme.md

 ## 2. Calibration
 We provide scripts to do multi-view intrinsic and extrinsic calibration.
 The script requires multi-view synchronized videos from 3D-SOCS as input.
 We only support calibration using [ChArUco checkerboards](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html).
 You can generate a custom checkerboard with a custom size and specification [online](https://calib.io/pages/camera-calibration-pattern-generator).

-We provide a sample calibration sequence in the [sample dataset]() repository.
+We provide a sample calibration sequence in the [sample dataset](https://doi.org/10.17617/3.ZQMOJ3).

 To run calibration on the sample calibration sequence, run:
 ```